muhammadsahil5030/DCH_Digitization/README.md

    ```
    python3 check_DCHdigi_output.py
    ```
-Now, if we want to make some changes in the DCHdigi_v01.cpp file, then we need to:
+Now, if we want to make some changes or make any updates in the DCHdigi_v01.cpp file, then we need to:
 1. Rebuild the k4RecTracker
    ```
-   build -j4
+  make install -j4
    ```
 2. Export
    ```